-Queen Victoria Building – Not only do you get a chance for retail therapy here but also an opportunity to find some beautiful corners to get your feed colourful and the shot to get those Instagram likes high.
-You can click under the upside down clock, or just behind the staircase to get those artistic mosaic work in your pictures.
+Queen Victoria Building – Not only do you get a chance for retail therapy here but also an opportunity to find some beautiful corners to get your feed colourful and the shot to get that Instagram likes high.
+You can click under the upside-down clock, or just behind the staircase to get those artistic mosaic work in your pictures.

 Bondi Icebergs – This isn’t just an ideal attraction but also a perfect place to take a picture.
 The Bondi Icebergs are one of the most photographs places after Harbour Bridge and Sydney Opera House.

 The grounds of Alexandria– This place is great especially if there is an event happening otherwise you can still visit the restaurant.
 The food is great here but once this place is done up it looks marvellous and makes a fabulous place for picture opportunities.